afleming9796/prefect-flows/README.md

-The script weather.py follows Prefect syntax to weave dependent tasks into a flow.
-Prefect server allows you to scheulde this flow to run at certain times or according to certain dependcies.
+The script weather.py follows Prefect syntax to weave dependent tasks into a flow (a concept similar to an Airflow DAG).
+Prefect Cloud can read this flow and scheulde it to run at certain times.

 You can learn more about Prefect flows here: [https://docs.prefect.io/v3/get-started/index](url)